ashishraghavan/Jaguar/Notes.md

 Make sure to annotate all methods with the appropriate HTTP methods. (@GET,@POST,@PUT) etc. When accessing the link through the browser (from an email maybe), it doesn't correctly return the response.

+For now, registration verification is only by EMAIL.
+In a later version,we will be adding verification by SMS too.

 When you use Cascade=CaseType.ALL, if a device is deleted, all its associated relationships will also be deleted.
 This may or may not be an advantage.

 #################################################################################